Thrivable Scotland

 Right now, I’m going out and about, taking a walk with people across the country who are working to build resilience, regenerate nature and heal society.

-We'll be taking about: What's happening?
+We're talking about: What's happening?
 What’s working?
-And why is it working?Back in the studio I'll be joined by co-hosts to discuss the conversation and how "what works" could be shared and scaled, and applied in different contexts.I've got interviews recorded and planned with people working on 'thrivability' in a variety of contexts from nature conservation to the NHS, from housing associations to renewable energy, farming to seafood.First episode coming soon – subscribe to Notes for a Thrivable Scotland to be notified.
+And why is it working?Back in the studio I'll be joined by co-hosts to discuss the conversation and how "what works" could be shared and scaled, and applied in different contexts.I've got interviews recorded and planned with people working in a variety of contexts from nature conservation to the NHS, from housing associations to renewable energy, farming to seafood.First episode coming soon – subscribe below to Notes for a Thrivable Scotland to be notified.

 The Inner Development Goals' 25 skills across five dimensions.